Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Optimism

 Like attitude and locus of control, optimism plays a considerable part in the lives of resilient people.
-After all, if one had just had a negative experience and were not optimistic about learning from that experience and moving forward, then nothing would change.
-There are certain events in life that we have very little control over like being born, ageing or even death.
-However, there are far more events and life experiences that we can profoundly or positively effect.
-One can either chose to focus one's efforts on those things that we have little control over "a pessimistic view" or focus on the things we can change "an optimistic view".
-If one lacked optimism, then one is never likely to try new things or do anything differently.
-Again, without optimism, nobody would even consider attempting an elite or special forces training course and view it as impossible even though it is clear that other people have completed such courses.
-Even with the Coronavirus (covid-19) situation, this will pass, and things will improve.
-The speed of how fast things improve will be largely down to individuals following government advice relating to slowing the spread of the virus through measures such as social distancing.
-Such policies buy time to develop a vaccine and reduce the impact of infections on society and health services.
+After all, if one had just had a negative experience and was not optimistic about learning from that experience and moving forward, then nothing would change.
+We have very little control over certain events in life, like being born, ageing, or even dying.
+However, we can profoundly or positively affect far more events and life experiences.
+One can either choose to focus on things we have little control over, "a pessimistic view", or focus on the things we can change ", an optimistic view".
+If one lacks optimism, one is never likely to try new things or do anything differently.
+Again, without optimism, nobody would even consider attempting an elite or special forces training course and view it as impossible, even though it is clear that other people have completed such courses.

 Self-Awareness (Physical and Emotional Awareness)